-On December 3rd, 1992, a test engineer named Neil Papworth sent the world’s first text message, and it may come as a surprise to find out it was a fairly eloquent phrase — well okay, at least it wasn’t LOL.
-The first text ever sent was a simple, “Merry Christmas.”

-Since that merry moment, “textspeak” has evolved alongside our technology.
+On December 3rd, 1992, a test engineer named Neil Papworth sent the world’s first text message, and it may come as a surprise to find out it was a fairly eloquent phrase — well okay, at least it wasn’t “LOL.”
+The first text ever sent was a simple “Merry Christmas.”
+And since that merry moment, textspeak has evolved alongside our technology.

-When flip phones became popular — for you youngsters, those were phones without full keyboards! — letters were jettisoned in order to save time, which means that over a decade later, Papworth’s “Merry Christmas” had become a “Merry xmas."
+When flip phones became popular — for you youngsters, those were phones without full keyboards! — letters were jettisoned in order to save time, which means that over a decade later, Papworth’s “Merry Christmas” had become a “Merry Xmas.”

 Although today’s smartphones make texting full phrases a lot easier, it’s safe to say that textspeak, with all its nuance, is here to stay.
 Consider how you laugh online.
-Even though LOL, LMAO, ROFL, and Haha mean generally the same thing, they’re certainly not interchangeable, and each one takes on its own meaning depending on the context and the person.
+Even though LOL, LMAO, ROFL, and haha mean generally the same thing, they’re certainly not interchangeable, and each one takes on its own meaning depending on the context and the person.

 You might recognize the phrase 555 as the beginning of a fictitious phone number from a movie or television show.
 But in Thailand, it’s used to denote laughter.
-In Thai, the pronunciation of the number five sounds like Ha, so typing a series of 5’s is akin to typing Hahaha or LOL.
+In Thai, the pronunciation of the number five sounds like “ha,” so typing a series of 5’s is akin to typing “hahaha” or “LOL.”

 Another one of our Portuguese favorites is BBB, which stands for Bom, Bonito, Barato, and means “Good, pretty, cheap.”
 There’s no precise equivalent in English, although a “good deal” comes close.
 We think Bom, Bonito, Barato sounds better, though.

 If your German friend cracks a joke over text, you can reply with g, which stands in for Grinsen, meaning “grinning.”
-Or, if it’s a really funny joke, you can throw in a few more g’s. ggg stands for ganz großes Grinsen, meaning “a very big grin.”
+Or, if it’s a really funny joke, you can throw in a few more g’s.
+The phrase ggg stands for ganz großes Grinsen, meaning “a very big grin.”